herregroen/wordpress-javascript-documentation-standards/readme.md

 * **@lends** This tag will allow JSDoc to recognize the `extend` function from Backbone as a class definition.
 This should be placed right before the Object that contains the class definition.

-Backbone's `initialize` functions should be formatted as follows.
+Backbone's `initialize` functions should be formatted as follows:

 * **Long description:** A supplement to the short description, providing a more detailed description.
 Use a period at the end.
 * **@summary:** Short description – a brief, one line explanation of the purpose of the class.
 Use a period at the end.